weweb-assets/ww-chat/AI.md

 User Settings Events:

--   `userSettingsChanged`: {userName, userAvatar, userLocation, userStatus} - Triggered when any user setting changes, contains all user properties
+-   No separate user settings events - user settings are now stored directly with each message in the `userSettings` property

 Actions: